-The possession or use of the following items which are disruptive to the educational environment, including, but not limited to: lighters, matches, water balloons, squirt guns, smoke/stink bombs, paintballs, bee bees, fireworks and laser lights.
+The possession or use of the following items which are disruptive to the educational environment, including, but not limited to: vaporizers and related products, lighters, matches, water balloons, squirt guns, smoke/stink bombs, paintballs, bee bees, fireworks and laser lights.
 Should a student accidentally bring contraband to school, it should be immediately given to a staff member to avoid consequence.